octopusthink/kelpie/README.md

 ## Getting Started

-1. Copy all files except the following: *.lock  etc etc
-2. Un-ignore
+### Get your files in order

+1. Download a copy of Kelpie from this repo using the "Clone" button.
+2. Remove any *.lock files.
+(Eventually, we'll make a package available!)
+3. Rename any files with "kelpie" in the name to your theme's namespace.
+(This should be the main theme folder, plus the classes files in /classes.)
-3. Run a find-and-replace to get all instances of "Kelpie" and "kelpie" (case-sensitive!)
+4. Run a find-and-replace to get all instances of "Kelpie" and "kelpie" (case-sensitive!) with your theme name.
-4. Find-and-replace 'octopusthink' with 'a8cteam51'.
+5. Find-and-replace 'octopusthink' with your organisation's GitHub organisation.

-5. Make sure to change the files names as well (in classes dir)
+Eventually, the steps above will be replaced by some sort of automated system, but for the time being, we just aren't that fancy.

+### Install dependencies and get started!

-6. Run `npm install` and `composer install` .
+1. Run `npm install` and `composer install` .
-7. Replace metadata at top of style.scss
+2. Replace metadata at top of style.scss
-8. Replace metadata in composer.json and package.json
+3. Replace metadata in composer.json and package.json
+4. Run `npm start` to compile & watch SCSS files.

+### Start customising!

+Kelpie really aims to be as design-system-oriented as possible, meaning you can make a lot of progress just by changing a few variables.
+Here's what we recommend starting with:
+1. Open `abstract/variables.scss`.
+Here you'll find all your site variables.
+2. Start by swapping out the colours.
+Kelpie want you to have a primary palette composed of white-to-black shades, good for typography, borders, backgrounds, and other stuff you don't need to have high prominence.
+It also allows for two palettes of accent colours, used for links, buttons, and highlights—anything that warrants more attention.
+Providing a full range of white to black allows for more colour combinations.

+You can then call these colours anywhere in your theme using their semantic names.

+Finally, you'll want to make these colours available in the editor, so that people can use them.
+Open up your functions.php and scroll down to // Editor colour palette, where you'll find the colours defined.
+You'll need to define these colour variables to match the base variables in your theme.
+Once that's done, Kelpie will output colour classes automically, so users will automatically be able to apply your colours to elements in the layout.

+If you need to change the output of colour classes, you can do so by modifying `/editor-styles/_colors.scss`

+Set up typography

+First, you'll want to load fonts into your theme, assuming you're using webfonts.
+There's a function provided for this in functions.php again.

+Use the following bit of code:

+// enqueue web fonts
+wp_enqueue_style( 'kelpie-fonts', '[URL]', array(), '1.0' );

+Then, change your typography variables in variables.scss to refer to the correct typefaces.

+How the type scale works

+## Set your content width

+Content width:

+this is the max-width applied to site content—paragraphs, images, etc. It should be set based on your typography for optimal line lengths.

+Set 'max-content-width': in variables
+$GLOBALS['content_width'] in functions.php

-9. Have at it!
+3. Have at it!
 I always start by swapping out colours, then typography.
 Make sure to change functions.php to reflect your final colours & font sizes!

+TODO:

+- use consistent sizing for t-shirt variables! m or medium!
+- update README
+- clean up menu output
+- apply social menu styling in widget!
+- base styling for widget areas as well as kelpie-page-content
+- move branding scss into own sass file

 ## Local Development